Saxo Bank vs Tickmill Comparison

 Which broker offers more trading platforms?

-For trading platforms Saxo Bank supports a Proprietary Platform and Desktop Platform (Windows), whereas Tickmill supports a Desktop Platform (Windows) and ZuluTrade., neither have cTrader and DupliTrade
+For trading platforms Saxo Bank supports a Proprietary Platform and Desktop Platform (Windows), whereas Tickmill supports a Desktop Platform (Windows)..
+Neither have cTrader, DupliTrade and ZuluTrade

 Does Saxo Bank offer MetaTrader?
 Does Tickmill offer MetaTrader?

-For MetaTrader Saxo Bank provides MetaTrader 4 (MT4), while Tickmill provides MetaTrader 4 (MT4) and MetaTrader 5 (MT5).
+For MetaTrader Saxo Bank provides neither of these, while Tickmill provides MetaTrader 4 (MT4) and MetaTrader 5 (MT5).
 If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers.

 How do Saxo Bank and Tickmill differ in terms of minimum deposit?
 What about average spreads and funding options?